-All applicants are required to answer 3-5 questions within the NursingCAS system that address their motivations and perspective regarding a Nursing career.
+All applicants are required to answer all 3 questions on the from below and upload to the NursingCAS system.
 The application will be incomplete without the Personal Statement.

 We strongly encourage applicants to explore life experiences beyond the academic setting.
 Listed below are categories that may earn additional nursing application points.
 Submit all forms and documents to NursingCAS only.

-You may qualify for additional admission points if you work or have worked in the healthcare industry or have volunteered in a community service role.
+You may qualify for additional admission points if you work or have worked in the healthcare industry or have worked or volunteered in a community service role.